Three Quick Points for Christian Response to LGBTQ.

 • “Emotional Dependency” by Lori Rentzel

-Please give financially and help us share the good news that there’s hope, healing and freedom in Christ for the sexually and relationally hurting.
+Each financial gift allows us share the good news that there’s hope, healing and freedom in Christ for the sexually and relationally hurting.